 And today, I want to break down why you should not have your domain and your website hosting in the same place.
-So I know it can be tempting to see that Oh, Squarespace can handle both my domain and my website, or siteground can handle my domain and my hosting, and maybe also my email.
-I know it can be tempting to just have all these things in one place, less things to manage less accounts to manage.
+So I know it can be tempting to see that Oh, Squarespace can handle both my domain and my website, or Siteground can handle my domain and my hosting, and maybe also my email.
+I know it can be tempting to just have all these things in one place, fewer things to manage, fewer accounts to manage.

 But I really don’t recommend it.
 And frankly, neither do other web designers.
 So there are a few reasons we don’t recommend this.
-First, it’s easier to switch host.
-So if you are WordPress user, you will have a host for your website like siteground, flywheel Bluehost, something like that, that hosts can often change, you may get tired of their service, you may find that your site speed is suffering, whatever you may want to move to a whole new host that has better service, better pricing, whatever.
+First, it’s easier to switch hosts.
+So if you are a WordPress user, you will have a host for your website like Siteground, Flywheel, Bluehost, something like that, that hosts can often change, you may get tired of their service, you may find that your site speed is suffering, whatever you may want to move to a whole new host that has better service, better pricing, whatever.

-Well, it’s easier for you to switch host.
-If your domain is over here, if you’ve registered your domain on name, cheap Google hover or something like that, it’s a lot easier to just be like, well, I’m just going to switch to new host domains over here, I’ll just reconfigure to the new host, rather than having to move both your host and domain to a new provider.
+Well, it’s easier for you to switch hosts.
+If your domain is over here, if you’ve registered your domain on name, cheap Google, Hover or something like that, it’s a lot easier to just be like, well, I’m just going to switch to new host domains over here, I’ll just reconfigure to the new host, rather than having to move both your host and domain to a new provider.

 And the hackers actually moved the domain to their own account to a totally different service, and just took over the domain.
 I don’t want that to happen to you.
 Now, obviously, that could happen even if your domain was in a different service.
 But if your domain and your hosts are on the same account, they can take over both of these things, or delete or whatever both of these things, instead of just your host.
 I don’t know about you, but I don’t want to lose my domain, I can rebuild a website.

-Know that your website is a little more secure, easier to manage having your hosting and your domain separate.
+Know that your website is a little more secure, easier to manage to have your hosting and your domain separate.
 And if you’re watching this and you’re like well, crap, I have my hosting and my domains together, you can easily transfer your domain to a new provider.